 Joseph E. Payne is our President and Chief Executive Officer, positions he has held since March 2013.
 Mr. Payne served on our predecessor's board since March 2013.
 He brings with him an exceptional track record of ushering novel therapeutics to the clinic including targeted RNA medicines utilizing lipid-mediated delivery technologies.
 Mr. Payne's background includes over 20 years of successful drug discovery experience at Merck Research Labs, DuPont Pharmaceuticals, Bristol-Myers Squibb, Kalypsys, and Nitto Denko Corporation as evidenced by over 40 publications and patents, and several investigational new drug (IND) clinical candidates.
 His academic training includes a Bachelor's Degree in Chemistry, magna cum laude from Brigham Young University, a Master of Science in Synthetic Organic Chemistry from the University of Calgary and Executive Training Certification from MIT Sloan School of Management.
-He currently serves on the board of directors of Vallon Pharmaceuticals Inc., a public clinical-stage company focused on the development and commercialization of novel abuse-deterrent medications for CNS disorders.
+He served on the board of directors of Vallon Pharmaceuticals Inc., a public clinical-stage company focused on the development and commercialization of novel abuse-deterrent medications for CNS disorders, until April 2023.
 Mr. Payne is nominated for re-election on our Board because of his position as our President and Chief Executive Officer and his significant experience in the pharmaceutical sector.
 As a member of our executive team, Mr. Payne serves a vital function in the link between management and our Board, enabling the Board to perform its oversight function with the benefits of management's perspective on the business.

 Andy Sassine has served as our Chief Financial Officer since January 2019.
 Mr. Sassine served as one of our directors from May 2018 until June 2019, and was reelected as a director in September 2019.
 Mr. Sassine serves on the board of directors of iCAD Inc. (NASDAQ:ICAD), a leading provider of advanced image analysis, workflow solutions and radiation therapy for early detection and treatment of cancer.
 Mr. Sassine served in various positions at Fidelity Investments from 1999 to 2012, including, most recently as Portfolio Manager.
 Between 2004 and 2011, he managed the Fidelity Small Cap Stock Fund, the Fidelity International Small Cap Opportunities Fund and the Fidelity Advisor International Small Cap Opportunities Fund.
 Mr. Sassine joined Fidelity as a high yield research analyst, covering the Telecommunications, Satellite, Technology, Defense and Aerospace, and Restaurant Industries and in 2001, joined the international group as a research analyst covering small and mid-cap international stocks.
-Mr. Sassine has been a member of the Henry B. Tippie College of Business, University of Iowa Board of Advisors since 2009 and served on the Board of Trustees at the Clarke Schools for Hearing and Speech between 2009 and 2014.
 Mr. Sassine earned a Bachelor of Arts degree at the University of Iowa in 1987 and an MBA from the Wharton School at the University of Pennsylvania in 1993.
 Mr. Sassine is nominated for re-election on our Board because of his position as our Chief Financial Officer and his extensive knowledge and experience as a fund manager and board member of other similarly-sized companies.